© Crown copyright 2017

 2. What has changed

-From 1 October 2017 UK registered vessels must not fish for berried lobsters (Homarus gammarus) or crawfish (Palinurus elephas and Palinurus mauritanicus) from within English waters.
+From 1 October 2017 British fishing vessels must not fish for berried lobsters (Homarus gammarus) or crawfish (Palinurus elephas and Palinurus mauritanicus) from within English waters.

-UK registered vessels must not land berried lobsters or crawfish into an English port regardless of where caught.
+British fishing vessels must not land berried lobsters or crawfish into an English port regardless of where they were caught.

-Any berried lobsters or crawfish which are brought on board a vessel within English waters should be returned to the sea immediately.
+Any berried lobsters or crawfish which are brought on board a British fishing vessel within English waters must be returned to the sea immediately.

 3. Existing rules